We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Although medical treatment is essential, home remedies can help a person manage the symptoms and improve their comfort levels when they are not in the hospital.

-Factors that increase the risk of pneumonia include:
+Factors that increase the

 - being under 5 or over 65 years of age